dotnet/docs-maui/docs/get-started/first-app.md

 ms.date: 07/15/2021
 ---

-# Build your first .NET MAUI app
+# Build your first app

 In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app.